woosting/turris-notes/howtos/lxc/container-creation.md

     exit
     ```

-3. Instruct your ssh client of choice (e.g. putty on Microsoft Windows) to use the corresponding private when connecting to the container.
+3. Instruct your ssh client (e.g. putty on Windows) to use the corresponding private key when connecting to the container.

 4. Connect via ssh using the user's account (not root; you can `su` to super user from within the container if required).